log-Mike/RL-WAPI/readme.md

 	`./client.sh lock network`

+# LDAP Server
+- Current version conects to FreeIPA which implements LDAP.

+- To test locally, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))

+- Resolve download issues, set up the server or client using:

+`sudo dnf install free-ipa {client/server}`

+`sudo ipa-{client/server}-install`

 # Exit Codes
 - Bash

     0 = Successful

     1 = API_KEY is not set.
 Please set the API_KEY environment variable

     2 = Usage: $0 lock/checklock/unlock user/network/network

     3 = Not an action

  - Python

     4 = No matching user

     5 = More than one matching user record found

     6 = No free networks

     7 = Problem Updating Database

     8 = No matching network found

-    9 = More than one matching network found, update transaction rollbacked 10 = No matching row found
+    9 = More than one matching network found, update transaction rollbacked

+    10 = No matching row found

-    11 = More than one record found in db matching the network name 12 = Request and action not recognized
+    11 = More than one record found in db matching the network name

+    12 = Request and action not recognized